 Table 1 assesses the explanatory power of these factors in all three waves.
-To assess the robustness of our findings, we use in this and other tables standard methods (Guyon and Elisseeff, 2003; James et al., 2013, see Appendix D for details) to select the controls that exhibit the highest explanatory power from all measures collected in our survey and from a battery of proxies for state-level covid severity.
-The selection criterion picks three demographics other than age: income, race and whether the respondent lives in a rural area.
-Because these are not tightly interpretable in our theory, we omit them from the tables.
-Column (1) reports a multivariate regression for beliefs about own FATALITY, column (2) reports beliefs about others.
+To assess the robustness of our findings, we use in this and other tables standard methods (Guyon and Elisseeff, 2003; James et al., 2013, see Appendix D for details) to select controls from our entire dataset.
+We estimate all possible regressions, including all combinations of control variables, and select the specification that fares better in minimizing different information criteria.
+Details of this procedure are in Appendix D. After presenting the model, we introduce theoretically justified regressors but keep the statistically selected controls to make sure that our theoretical predictions are robust.

+The selection criterion picks three demographics besides age: income, race and whether the respondent lives in a rural area.
+Because these are not tightly interpretable in our theory, we omit them from the tables.6 Column (1) reports a multivariate regression for beliefs about own FATALITY, column (2) reports beliefs about others.
 Except for dummy variables, all covariates are standardized to render coefficients comparable.